xaya/xaya_docs/games.md

 "make this boat in my fleet the flagship", then it may not be possible to determine afterwards which boat was the flagship before.
-To handle these cases, all of the destroyed information must be stored in some extra **undo data** associated to the block, such that the mapping from old state and moves to the new state *and the undo data* can be reverted by the backwards-processing function
+To handle these cases, all of the destroyed information must be stored in some extra **undo data** associated with the block, such that the mapping from the old state and moves to the new state *and the undo data* can be reverted by the backwards-processing function

 > `b`: (new state, moves, undo data) -> old state.